tjelvar-olsson/biologists-guide-to-computing/source/structuring-and-storing-data.rst

     recursive acronyms include GNU (GNU's Not Unix), curl (C URL Request Library) and Fiji (Fiji Is Just ImageJ).

-JSON was designed to be easy to for machines to generate and parse and is used extensively in web applications as it can be directly converted to JavaScript objects.
+JSON was designed to be easy for machines to generate and parse and is used extensively in web applications as it can be directly converted to JavaScript objects.
 Below is an example of JSON representing a list of scientific discoveries, where each discovery contains a set of key value pairs.